ZapDos7/design-patterns-examples/README.md

 ```
 we define the successor chain starting with a slideshow handler and ending with a text document handler.
 We then can add another handler if we need to handle another type of documents as the argument of the innermost constructor (here, `TextDocumentHandler`), after we implement said handler.

-## Challenge 1
+### Challenge 1
-Implement request handling in a similar manner.
+Implement request handling using the same design pattern.

 ## Pattern 2: The Command Pattern
  - Useful when it is unknown *what is requested* or *what is receiving the request*.